MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 ![Hack-a-Gnome Reverse Shell](/images/hack-a-gnome_reverseshell.jpg)

-Once the payload is sent, trigger a refresh in the application to load (change name + refresh)
+Once the payload is sent, trigger a refresh in the application to load the payload (change name + refresh).

-There is lots of canbus data, but nothing really useful.
-Lets refer back to the README.md

 The README.md shows that CAN IDs are grouped by type or purpose.
 400 codes are requests, 300 codes are status.
 It is reasonable to assume that commands are a separate group, either 200 or 500 codes.Lets start with 200, and assume they are sequential.
 Let’s start with 200-204.
-I need to note that while the shell is active, I am unable to get any feedback to commands.
-I need to change the python file, disconnect, and then test.
+While the shell is active, it is not possible to get any feedback to commands.
+The process is to connect,  change the python file, disconnect, and then test.

 ```sh
 sed -i 's/0x244/0x200/g' canbus_client.py   # up